© 2009, Christian Cassidy

 Bottom: U of M, Tribune Collection

-Once on the deserted outskirts of the city, this 60-acre site was home to Polo Park Race Track.
-Opened on June 12, 1925, it was the city's largest horse racing track with grandstand seating for 4,500, another 11,000 could watch form the lawns.
+The 60-acre Polo Park Race Track opened on June 12, 1925.
+It was the city's largest horse racing track with grandstand seating for 4,500 and another 11,000 could watch from the lawns.

-In the early and mid 1950s a great deal of development that took place in the area.
-The new Winnipeg International Airport sparked a flurry of industrial and warehouse construction. the neighbouring land became the home of Winnipeg's new arena and football stadium.
+The 1950s saw a great deal of suburban development along the border between the cities of St. James And Winnipeg.
+The new Winnipeg International Airport sparked a flurry of industrial and warehouse construction.
+The neighbouring land became the home of Winnipeg's new arena and football stadium.

-This development caused the value of the land to soar.
-Owner Jim Speers found a new site at Portage Avenue at the Perimeter and the old one was sold to eastern developers in 1954 for a rumoured $1 million.
+All of this new development caused the value of the race track's land to soar.
+Owner Jim Speers found a new site at Portage Avenue south of the Perimeter Highway and sold the old track to eastern developers in 1954 for a rumoured $1 million.

 Winnipeg Free Press, May 20, 1954

-In April 1954 local developer David Slater Ltd. announced plans for a Polo Park Shopping Centre.
-The following month, Simpson-Sears bought 15 of the available 60 acres for a $5 million, multi-level department store with parking lot and "super service station."
+In April 1954, local developer David Slater Ltd. announced plans for the development of a Polo Park Shopping Centre.

-The mall was a series of interconnected buildings that had an indoor courtyard but the halls themselves were 'covered' rather than indoors.
+The initial mall was to be a series of interconnected buildings that had an indoor courtyard but the halls themselves were 'covered' rather than indoors.
 There was room for 40 stores and almost 4,000 cars.
-The developer told media that a regional shopping centre like Polo Park: "....is the return to the age-old tradition of a village market but with 20th century comforts."
-(May 20, 1954 WFP).
+The developer told media that a regional shopping centre like Polo Park: "....is the return to the age-old tradition of a village market but with 20th century comforts.".

 Polo Park (Source" Manitoba Photos)Construction was to begin as soon as the 1956 racing season ended but there was a delay with no public explanation.
 One rumour was that anchor tenant Simpson-Sears was dragging its feet on finalizing its plans.
 Whatever the holdup, it wasn't until January 1958 that shovels hit the ground.